 28. Visit the Achada Plateau

-The Achada Plateau is located on the highlands of Pico Island at a average altitude of 750 metre above sea level.
-It is a 30 kilometres long volcanic mountain range, the stretches from Lagos do Capitão until the easternmost point of the island.
+The Achada Plateau is located on the highlands of Pico Island at a average altitude of 750 metres above sea level.
+It is a 30 kilometres long volcanic mountain range, that stretches from Lagos do Capitão until the easternmost point of the island.
 It has got 190 volcanic cones, some of them with lovely craters and lakes inside.

 29. Drive along the EN2 (transversal) and EN3 (longitudinal) roads with a car